alistairgrenyer/saywrite/README.md

-# SayWrite - Electron App with Authentication & Rewrite API
+# SayWrite - Voice-to-Text Rewriting Assistant

-SayWrite is an Electron application that provides on-device speech-to-text (STT) with cloud-based text rewriting capabilities.
-The app features secure JWT authentication, token storage via OS keychain, and a clean architecture with ports and adapters.
+SayWrite is a modern Electron application that transforms your voice into polished, professional text.
+Simply speak into the floating bubble interface, and watch as your words are transcribed and intelligently rewritten for any context.

-## Features
+## ✨ Features

+- **🎤 Voice Recording**: One-click voice recording with visual feedback
+- **📝 Real-time Transcription**: Speech-to-text powered by cloud APIs
+- **✨ AI Rewriting**: Transform casual speech into professional text
-- **Secure Authentication**: JWT-based login with keychain storage
+- **🔐 Secure Authentication**: JWT-based login with keychain storage
-- **Rewrite API**: Cloud-based text rewriting with customizable profiles
-- **Developer Tools**: Dev token injection for testing without login
-- **Clean Architecture**: Ports and adapters pattern for maintainability
-- **Type Safety**: Full TypeScript implementation with Zod validation
-- **401 Handling**: Automatic token refresh and re-authentication flow
+- **🎨 Modern UI**: Beautiful floating bubble interface with smooth animations
+- **📱 Responsive Design**: Works seamlessly on desktop and mobile
+- **🔄 Real-time Feedback**: Visual indicators for recording, processing, and rewriting states

 ## Architecture